How to know if land is common land, commoner and landowner rights over the land, and the groups you can set up to manage it.

 In some circumstances, people who have to drive across a common to access their property may have a right to do so.

-The landowner can set conditions that allow someone to drive vehicles onto the common land, eg to manage livestock.
+The landowner can set conditions that allow someone to drive vehicles onto the common land, for example to manage livestock.

 Adverse possession is a way for someone who has been managing property for a given amount of time to claim legal ownership of it.